tzafrirhn/CloudConainer/README.md

 # CloudConainer
-Create ECS Cluster, Task definition and Service inside\and VPC with 2 Public subnets and 2
+Create ECS Cluster, Task definition and Service inside\and VPC with 2 Public subnets and 2 Private subnets in CloudFormation